Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Error bound of time-dependent product formulas

-In time-dependent cases, Eqs.~(\ref{Eq_Err:Delta_F_exp}) and (\ref{Eq_Err:Com_in_Delta}) are the origins of the commutator scaling for the time-dependent PF errors, although evaluating its error bound is not so simple despite its similar representation.
-The difficulty mainly comes from the facts that the error $e^{-iH^Ft}-T^F(t)$ is defined on the infinite-dimensional space and that we have to consider the infinite summation over $l \in \bbZ$ to reproduce the error in the original space.
-First, the way of evaluating the error bound is replaced by the following theorem instead of Eq.~(\ref{Eq_Err:t_indep_error_Delta}).
+In time-dependent cases, Eqs.~(\ref{Eq_Err:C_1}) and (\ref{Eq_Err:C_2}) are the origins of the commutator scaling for the time-dependent PF errors, although evaluating its error bound is not so simple.
+The difficulty mainly comes from the facts that the error $e^{-iH^Ft}-\bar{T}^F(t)$ is defined on the infinite-dimensional space.
+We have to consider the infinite summation over $l \in \bbZ$ to reproduce the error in the original space as follows.

 \begin{theorem} \textbf{}

 The additive error of the time-dependent PF error is expressed by